google/WebFundamentals/src/site/tools/setup/index.markdown

 ---
 layout: section
 title: "Set Up Environment"
 description: "Set up your environment to include a good editor, integrated debugging tools, and build tools for the multi-device web.
-The Web Starter Kit includes tools to build responsive and performant sites."
+Set up the Web Starter Kit to build responsive and performant sites."
 introduction: "Set up your environment to include a good editor, integrated debugging tools, and build tools for the multi-device web.
-The Web Starter Kit includes tools to build responsive and performant sites."
+Set up the Web Starter Kit to build responsive and performant sites."
 article:
   written_on: 2014-05-29
   updated_on: 2014-05-29